google-research/opengrm/baumwelch/doc/README.md

     property by converting the weights to tropical.
 5. Compute the shortest path of the on-the-fly tropical-semiring DFA using
     $$A^{*}$$ search (Hart et al. 1968) with $$\beta_d$$ as a heuristic, halting immediately after the shortest path is found.
+This gives us the shortest string.
-6. Convert the shortest path back to the input semiring and remove weights.
+6. Convert the shortest string back to the input semiring and remove weights.

 ## Problems